Steveztli/summaries/books/management30.md

 > Unified models of complex systems are impossible to create

 Focus on adaptability not on predictability.

+### About many managements theories
+Real scientific theories would nout only identify some natural phenomena, but would also make assertions about observations in the real world.
+They often are not "theories" but techniques.

 ## Agile Software Development